Affinity (Bill Evans album)

 Affinity is an album by American jazz pianist Bill Evans released in 1979, featuring Belgian harmonica player Toots Thielemans.
-Bill Evans plays a Rhodes piano on many of the tracks.
-It is the recording debut for bassist Marc Johnson.
+Evans plays a Rhodes piano on some of the tracks, and saxophonist and flutist Larry Schneider appears on some of them as well.
+The album represents the recording debut of bassist Marc Johnson, and drummer Eliot Zigmund, who had left the trio the previous year, puts in a guest appearance as a studio musician.